 Contra jam sessions are from 5:45–7:15 at Griffith Academy in Wethersfield on the second Saturday of each month, immediately preceding the monthly contra dances.
-There are no jams, however, preceding the two special annual contra dances (the Black Friday dance and the New Year’s Eve dance), nor at any monthly contra dance if the jammers provide the evening’s music.
+There is no jam, however, preceding the special annual Black Friday contra dance, nor at any monthly contra dance if the jammers provide the evening’s music.
 Jam admission is free, but we appreciate contributions toward the hall rental ($3–$5 would be great).

 The jam session provides an excellent opportunity for new and experienced musicians to learn, play, and enjoy the contra dance repertoire.
 We play a mixture of standard contra tunes—mainly reels, jigs, and waltzes.
 Players of all instruments are welcome, but please bring your own instruments (yes, that goes for keyboard players, as well).
 The jam is most appropriate for intermediate skill levels.
 We don’t play slowly, but not at full dance speed, either.
 We use an around-the-circle system to ensure that all have a chance to pick tunes.
 We’ll play anything a jammer wants to play and honor the tempo of whoever selects the tune, even if others might be able to play at a faster tempo.